-This paper presents a novel diffusion-based anomaly detection method, AD-DDPM, designed for robust monitoring of rotating machinery.
+This paper presents a novel diffusion-based AD method, AD-DDPM, designed for robust monitoring of rotating machinery.
 DDPM probabilistically models the distribution of normal signals for accurate detection.
-The introduction of the U-attention-net, combining convolutional and self-attention mechanisms, enables the capture of both local and global patterns, boosting the model's capability to represent complex time-series data.
-Furthermore, the filtered contrastive mechanism effectively addresses the challenge of contaminated training data, ensuring robustness by distinguishing normal and anomalous samples through pseudo-labeling contrastive learning.
-Experimental results on fault simulation datasets validate the superiority of AD-DDPM, achieving nearperfect detection performance across various contamination levels.
+The introduction of the U-attention-net, combining convolutional and selfattention mechanisms, enables the capture of both local and global patterns, boosting the model's capability to represent complex time-series data.
+Furthermore, the FCM effectively addresses the challenge of contaminated training data, ensuring robustness by distinguishing normal and anomalous samples through pseudo-labeling and contrastive learning.
+Experimental results on fault simulation datasets validate the superiority of AD-DDPM, achieving near-perfect detection performance across various contamination levels.
 Visualizations of anomaly scores, signal reconstructions, and feature embeddings further confirm the model's discriminative capability.
-Despite these promising results, several limitations acknowledged. should be First, generative capability of the diffusion model has not yet been fully exploited for refining decision boundaries.
+Despite these promising results, several limitations should be acknowledged.
+First, the generative capability of the diffusion model has not yet been fully exploited for refining decision boundaries.
 Leveraging synthetic fault samples generated by the model could help clarify ambiguous regions in the feature space, especially under high contamination scenarios.
-Second, the experimental design considers limited operating conditions, may challenge the model's which generalization ability under multi-condition and variable-condition scenarios.
-Future research could address these issues by incorporating generative diffusion-based augmentation to refine decision boundaries, and extending the method to multi-domain and cross-condition scenarios using domain adaptation or invariant representation learning to ensure robust generalization in real industrial systems.
+Second, the experimental design considers limited operating conditions, which may challenge the model's generalization ability under multi-condition and variable-condition scenarios.
+Future research could address these issues by incorporating generative diffusion-based augmentation to refine decision boundaries and extending the method to multi-domain and cross-condition scenarios using domain adaptation or invariant representation learning to ensure robust generalization in real industrial systems.